Conflux-Chain/conflux-developer-site/docs/introduction/en/basics.md

 ## Transactions
-A Conflux transaction `T` is a single instruction composed by an external actor with a Conflux account α, and this instruction is cryptographically signed under the associated private key of the sending account α.
+A Conflux transaction is a single instruction composed by an external actor with a Conflux account α, and this instruction is cryptographically signed under the associated private key of the sending account α.
 The authentication key, i.e. the sending account’s associated public key, is also included in the transaction for verification.

 ### Transaction Types
 There are two types of transactions depending on the “destinations”: